Rogue-1/HTB/Machines/Linux/Ambassador.md

 301      GET        9l       28w      319c http://10.129.51.253/posts/page => http://10.129.51.253/posts/page/
 403      GET        9l       28w      278c http://10.129.51.253/server-status
 ```
+The site gives us a hint about the user developer and where to find the password, But thats all there is for this page.

 ![image](https://user-images.githubusercontent.com/105310322/193699279-feb25054-fb07-4c79-9ba4-ea5ae01264de.png)

+With port 3000 and running http lets run another feroxbuster.
+It brings back alot more info but nothing we could'nt have found by accessing the site.

 ```console
 └─$ feroxbuster -u http://10.129.51.253:3000/ -w /usr/share/seclists/Discovery/Web-Content/raft-medium-directories-lowercase.txt -x php,html,txt,git -q